-Free Tuition for Children of Veterans Who Die During Service: (SDCL §13-55-6) The Child of a Veteran who suffered death, for any cause, while on active duty may be eligible for free tuition at a state supported school or any postsecondary technical institute.
+Free Tuition at South Dakota State Supported Schools for Children of Veterans Who Die During Military Service: ( SDCL §13-55-6 to §13-55-9 ) The Child of a Veteran who suffered death, for any cause, while on active duty may be eligible for free tuition at a state supported school or any postsecondary technical institute.
 The deceased Veteran must have been a bona-fide resident of South Dakota for at least six months immediately preceding entry into active service.

-Free Tuition for Dependents of POW's and MIA's: (SDCL §13-55-9.2) The Spouse or Child of a Veteran who is a prisoner of war or who is listed as missing in action, may be entitled to free tuition at a state supported school or vocational school, provided they are not eligible for equal or greater federal benefits.
+Free Tuition at South Dakota State Supported Schools for Dependents of Prisoners of War and Service Members Declared Missing in Action: ( SDCL §13-55-9.2 to SDCL § 13-55-9.6 ) The Spouse or Child of a Veteran who is a prisoner of war or who is listed as missing in action, may be entitled to free tuition at a state supported school or vocational school, provided they are not eligible for equal or greater federal benefits.
 The Veteran must have been a bona-fide resident of South Dakota at the time of entry into active service.
 The Application for Free Tuition is available at the schools' financial aids, Veterans representative or registrars offices or, they can be obtained from the South Dakota Department of Veterans Affairs.

-Free tuition for Child or Spouse of National Guard Members Disabled or Deceased in the Line of Duty: (SDCL §13-55-10) Dependents of a SD National Guard member who dies or becomes permanently disabled while on state or federal active duty may be entitled to free tuition for any course or courses of study in any state supported educational institution.
+Free Tuition at South Dakota State Supported Schools for Children or Spouse of a South Dakota National Guard Members Disabled or Deceased in the Line of Duty: ( SDCL §13-55-10 ) Dependents of a SD National Guard member who dies or becomes permanently disabled while on state or federal active duty may be entitled to free tuition for any course or courses of study in any state supported educational institution.

-Reduced Tuition for South Dakota National Guard Members: (SDCL §33-6-5 thru 33-6-8) National Guard members, who meet the requirements for admission, are eligible for a fifty percent (50%) reduction in undergraduate tuition charges at any state supported school for up to 128 credits and graduate programs up to 32 credits.
+Reduced Tuition for South Dakota National Guard Members: ( SDCL §33-6-5 thru 33-6-8.1 ) National Guard members, who meet the requirements for admission, are eligible for a fifty percent (50%) reduction in undergraduate tuition charges at any state supported school for up to 128 credits and graduate programs up to 32 credits.
 OR, one program of study, approved by the state Board of Education, at any state vocational school upon payment of fifty percent (50%) of the tuition charges.

 The receipt of federal educational benefits does not affect eligibility for this program.

-Resident Status for Tuition Purposes: (SDCL §13-53-29.1 & 29.2) Soldiers, Veterans, and dependents residing in South Dakota but who are residents of another state for tax purposes may take college courses at the resident tuition rate provided:
+South Dakota Resident Status for Tuition Purposes for Veterans and their Dependents: ( SDCL § 13-53-29.1 & 29.2 ) Service members, Veterans, and dependents residing in South Dakota but who are residents of another state for tax purposes may take college courses at the resident tuition rate provided:

-Honorary High School Diploma: SDCL §33A-2-34 provides for honorary high school diplomas for Veterans who served during certain wartime periods.
+Honorary South Dakota High School Diplomas for Wartime Veterans: ( SDCL §33A-2-34 ) provides for honorary high school diplomas for Veterans who served during certain wartime periods.
 As stated in the law, the school district selected by the Veteran shall award the diploma to the Veteran.

 South Dakota Veterans Upward Bound Program: The Veterans Upward Bound (VUB) program provides qualified Veterans with help in improving their educational skills before attending a college, university, or technical school.
-VUB provides academic refresher classes, study skills, tutoring, GED preparation, college curriculum information, and other preparation for college information, strategies and tips.
+VUB provides:

 In addition, the program offers career services such as: